-He created seemingly spontaneous events that generated news and were linked to the product or idea his clients were selling.
+He created seemingly spontaneous events that generated news and linked to his clients’ products or ideas.

 He didn’t slap facts on your face about why buy a particular product; he shaped your environment in a way that purchasing the product or taking a certain action felt like a reasonable thing to do.